The Pentecost Post

 Here’s what this means for us right now:

-- No Sunday worship on March 29, April 5, 12, 19, 26.
-Council will re-evaluate on April 7.
+- No Sunday worship in-person.
+Council will re-evaluate on May 27.
 We will keep you posted here and via Facebook and Zmail.

 - No community meetings held in the church facilities: no Lab Small Group, no TOPS, no Arena Fair rehearsals, no Shabbat Yeshua, no office hours for Pastor Beth.
 We want to keep the building locked down as much as possible to make sure it’s not contaminated when we are ready to come back.